 - Face to face, your eyes can convey empathy.
 On the phone, it takes practice to say “I care” with words with out sounding creepy.

-- And gathering, documenting, managing and leveraging information in your CRM and Marketing Automation solution is key to success.
+- Gathering, documenting, managing and leveraging information in your CRM and Marketing Automation solution is key to success.

 Salespeople can overcome many of the challenges of connecting with customers without a face to face meeting by focusing on a few “soft skills”.
 Opening up communication, expressing empathy can be enhanced with focus on simple things like verbal compliments.
-The efficiencies of inside sales can be maximized by doubling down on organization and automation.
+Doubling down on organization and automation, the inside sales efficiencies can be mitigated if not eliminated.

 To learn more about how to enhance and manage inside salespeople’s soft skills and maximize their productivity, read Inside-Out Selling.